 Architect: Johann Adam Breunig

 One of the first major civic works undertaken was a hospital to replace the many that had been destroyed in the fire.
-It was built on the site of the field hospital which had initially managed the casualties related to the siege.
-The building is otherwise only noteworthy for its distinctive Baroque facade, mirroring that of the Jesuit Church.
+It was built on the field hospital site, which had initially managed the casualties related to the siege.
+The building is otherwise only noteworthy for its distinctive Baroque facade, mirroring the Jesuit Church.
 The building was likely never finished, construction being simplified after the capital was moved to Mannheim.

 Old University Building